 Even more comfortable shoes, like sneakers, can still leave you with very sore feet if your arches aren’t properly supported.
 Look for shoes with existing arch support, or buy supportive insoles if your shoes don’t have them.
 You may need insoles even for shoes that already have support if it isn’t adequate.
 Investing in some socks with arch support bands is a good idea as well.

-Skin issues on your feet aren’t the same as bone, muscle and ligament pain but they can also leave your feet feeling awful.
-Dry skin occurs when your feet aren’t properly moisturized.
+Skin issues on your feet aren’t the same as bone, muscle, and ligament pain but they can also leave your feet feeling awful.
+Dry skin occurs when your feet aren’t properly moisturized, and cracked heels are a common issue with many people.
 It can also occur when your feet are exposed to cold temperatures or prolonged exposure to water.
+This is where knowing about the best natural foot cream for cracked heels comes in handy.

 How to Choose the Best Foot Cream for Sore Feet